Analysis of reactor burnup simulation uncertainties for antineutrino spectrum prediction: Fission fractions and spectra results

-Finally, in Fig.~\ref{Fig:antinu_FF_model_comparison} we show the impact of the systematic errors discussed in Sect.~\ref{sec:FF} on the non oscillated \antinu spectrum.
-In particular, the spectra shown in the top pad were computed by using the fission fractions obtained from the simulations (a), (b) and (c) of the SF95 rod at the end of its second cycle (875 days).
-In this case, the differences are much less pronounced, remaining below 1\% up to 7~MeV and in any case below 3\% at higher energies.
+Finally, in Fig.~\ref{Fig:antinu_FF_model_comparison} we show the impact of the different simulated scenarios discussed in Sect.~\ref{sec:FF} on the non oscillated \antinu spectrum.
+In particular, the spectra shown in the top pad were computed by using the cycle-averaged fission fractions for the second cycle, obtained from the simulations (A), (B), (C), (D) and (E).
+In this case, the differences are much less pronounced, remaining below 0.2\% up to 7~MeV and in any case below 2\% at higher energies.
+This can be addressed to the fact that the major differences are related to the \udto fraction, which has a minor impact on the overall system.